 - Staff and students should wear appropriate clothing, as well as anyone else who may be in frame of the webcam

-- Computers should preferably be in an appropriate area, for example, not on a bed
+- Computers should preferably be in an appropriate area

 - Appropriate background filters can be applied so the room cannot be seen

 - Where possible, the participants background should be neutral or appropriately subject related

 - Language should be professional and appropriate, including any family members/friends in the background